Department of National Defence (Canada): Deputy Minister

-The Department of National Defence is led by the Deputy Minister of National Defence, currently, Bill Matthews.
+The Department of National Defence is led by the Deputy Minister of National Defence, currently, Stefanie Beck.
 The Deputy Minister is chosen by the cabinet through the recommendation of the Prime Minister at that time.
 The Deputy Minister will stay in their position regardless of whether the cabinet or Prime Minister has changed.

 Deputy Minister's Office

-The Deputy Minister has a varying amount of Assistant Deputy Minister's (referred to as ADM's), Chief's, and Associates that over see various tasks within the department ranging from Material Acquisition to Information Management to Public Affairs.
-There are 3 other office's that operate under the Deputy Minister which are DND/CF Legal Advisors, National Security and Intelligence Review and oversight Coordination Secretariat, and the Chief of Defence intelligence.
+The Deputy Minister has a varying amount of Assistant Deputy Ministers (referred to as ADMs), Chiefs, and Associates that oversee various tasks within the department ranging from Material Acquisition to Information Management to Public Affairs.
+There are 3 other offices that operate under the Deputy Minister: the DND/CF Legal Advisors, the National Security and Intelligence Review and Oversight Coordination Secretariat, and the Chief of Defence intelligence.

 Associate Deputy Minister

 The associate Deputy Minister has no set role description.
 They are to take over the files and tasks the Deputy Minister gives them.
-The position is currently vacant.
+The position is currently held by Natasha Kim, who reports directly to the Deputy Minister.